PCManticore/pylint-talks/presentation.rst

       if not params:
          raise ValueError('empty command list')
          # I didn't intended to put this here.
-         for i in params:
+         for foo in params:
             # Oups, forgot to call it
-            i.execute
+            foo.execute

 .. code-block:: sh